Watfaq/SoftU2F-Win/README.md

 ### Daemon

+1. Download

+  * If you have latest .NET Core 3.0 SDK/Runtime installed you can download the FDE(Framework dependent executable) at [Daemon Release](https://github.com/ibigbug/SoftU2F-Win/releases/tag/daemon-alpha-release)
-1. Download the SoftU2FDaemon release at [Daemon Release](https://github.com/ibigbug/SoftU2F-Win/releases/tag/daemon-alpha-release)
+  * Otherwise you can download the SCD(Self-contained deployment) at [Daemon Release](https://github.com/ibigbug/SoftU2F-Win/releases/tag/daemon-alpha-release)

 2. Extrat and Run SoftU2FDaemon.exe